seahow-uk/vmware-admin-scripts/esxi-on-kvm/README.md

 **12) From your Jump Host, VNC to the desktop of your EC2 baremetal instance**
 ----

-  *  One of the scripts ./main.sh runs installs a GNOME desktop and VNC server onto the L0.
-This is helpful for troubleshooting, as you can watch the ESXi host consoles while they build.
+  *  One of the scripts ./main.sh runs installs a GNOME desktop and VNC server onto the L0 running on TCP/5911.
+This is helpful for troubleshooting, as you can watch the ESXi host consoles while they build for example.

      ![image](images/screenshots/desktop.png)